 You can get the plugin from the WooCommerce marketplace for free.

 This plugin works effectively, but it’s a totally different approach from what we have seen in the Lightspeed integration.
 It creates an interface to take orders on your WooCommerce store.
 This enables you to make sales to your physical store through your WooCommerce store.
 You don’t need to worry about integrating another POS system or syncing inventory.

 With this plugin, searching for a product is really easy and fast, as it is stored locally.
 There is a barcode hotkey that helps you with an option to search using barcodes.
-Sometimes you need to include certain products only on one of the stores.
+Sometimes you need to include certain products only in one of the stores.
 You can adjust the visibility of such products to be shown in only one store or both.
 For example, some products can be kept as online or POS only.
 There is an option to edit product information on the cart and to add other details like shipping or tax rates.

 This is a free plugin available in the WordPress repository, so you can easily try it out.
 However, if you’re looking for more advanced features, check out the pro version.

 Integration of multiple sales channels is a necessity in the competitive scenario of eCommerce.
 That is where the possibility of connecting your WooCommerce store with one or more of your physical store becomes a valuable prospect.
 Interestingly, there are multiple options available to achieve this.
-One option would be to integrate your WooCommerce store with a popular Point of Sale systems like Vend, Lightspeed or Square.
+One option would be to integrate your WooCommerce store with popular Point of Sale systems like Lightspeed or Square.
 The other option would be to create an interface on your WooCommerce store itself so that you can accept the point of sale payments.
 Both options have their own advantages and challenges.